openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

    }
    ```
 This `reorg` kernel is auto-vectorizable, but an input for YOLO v2 topology is `NCHW=<1,64,26,26>` and it is not multiple of vector width, which is `8` for `half` data type.
 As a result, the Inference Engine does not select the auto-vectorized kernel.
-To compare performance of auto-vectorized and scalar version of the kernel, change the input size to`NCHW=<1,64,26,32>`.
+To compare performance of auto-vectorized and scalar version of the kernel, change the input size to `NCHW=<1,64,26,32>`.
 This enables the auto-vectorized version to be selected by the Inference Engine and can give you about 30% uplift.
-Since the auto-vectorized version is faster, it makes sense to enable it for the YOLO v2 topology input size by setting the local size multiple of vector, for example, 32, and adjust global sizes accordingly.
+Since the auto-vectorized version is faster, it is recommended to enable it for the YOLO v2 topology input size by setting the local size multiple of vector, for example, `32`, and adjust global sizes accordingly.
 As a result, the execution work grid exceeds actual input dimension, so out-of-bound checks should be inserted.
 See the updated kernel version below:
    ```cpp
    // Version with out-of-bound checks added
    __kernel void reorg(const __global half* restrict src, __global half* restrict out, int W, int stride)